 This goes way beyond someone handing over their credit card—this is every single interaction you have with a potential or current client, from the minute they hear about your business or first walk into your store or virtual headquarters, to the very last time you connect with them.
 Think through the entire customer journey and write down every touchpoint.
 Then, begin thinking of ways you might be able to infuse the emotion(s) you noted above into those touchpoints and WOW them.

-3. If you haven’t already done so, dig deep to uncover the essence of your personal and business brand.
+Look inward to uncover the essence of your personal & business brand

 When you start to think about a brand—your brand—as a holistic concept and not just a name or logo, you’ll be able to create an experience for your customer that’s both emotional and memorable, keeping your business top of mind for years to come.